To Kill a Mongolian Horse: Release

 To Kill a Mongolian Horse had its world premiere in competition for the Giornate degli Autori at the 81st Venice International Film Festival on 1 September 2024.
 Distribution rights were acquired by Pluto Film prior to its Venice premiere.
 It was subsequently screened at the 24th Belfast Film Festival, the 29th Busan International Film Festival, the 2024 Red Sea International Film Festival, the 36th Palm Springs International Film Festival, and the 20th Osaka Asian Film Festival.
 The film also competed for the Golden Cyclo at the 31st Vesoul International Film Festival of Asian Cinema, where it received a special mention from the jury, for the Firebird Award at the 49th Hong Kong International Film Festival, and in the New Directors Competition at the 2025 Seattle International Film Festival.

 Reception

-Allan Hunter of Screen International described To Kill a Mongolian Horse as an "elegiac first feature" that is "immersed in the testing landscapes and traditions of Mongolia", exploring the poignant struggles of a herdsman against a changing world through Jiang Xiaoxuan's "assured" storytelling and cinematographer Tao Kio Qiu's "vibrant spectacle", ultimately earning accolades for its emotional depth and visual richness.
-Matthew Joseph Jenner of the International Cinephile Society gave the film 4/5 stars, also describing it as an "impressive" directorial debut that seamlessly blends traditional Western themes with contemporary sensibilities, offering a profound and visually striking examination of masculinity and the search for belonging amidst conflicting worlds.
-Gautaman Bhaskaran of Arab News praised the film for "brilliantly" capturing the progress and modernism within traditional Mongolian herdsman culture through the touching story of Saina and Tao Kio Qiu's "impressive framing", delivering a gripping narrative that highlights the protagonist's emotional turmoil.
+Allan Hunter of Screen International described To Kill a Mongolian Horse as an "elegiac first feature" that is "immersed in the testing landscapes and traditions of Mongolia", exploring the struggles of a herdsman against a changing world through Jiang Xiaoxuan's "assured" storytelling and cinematographer Tao Kio Qiu's "vibrant spectacle".
+Matthew Joseph Jenner of the International Cinephile Society gave the film 4/5 stars, also describing it as an "impressive" directorial debut that "combine traits of the traditional Western with more contemporary sensibilities" and presenting "a compelling and distinctly honest depiction of masculinity".
+Gautaman Bhaskaran of Arab News praised the storytelling as "gripping" and the "[p]ressing concerns like climate change and drought compensate for average performances".